GuntherSe/clubdmx_code/README.md

 I suggest that you login as user *basic* next.
 This gives you the opportunity to use ClubDMX as intended and prepared by a *standard* or *admin* user.

-After playing as user *basic* a while go ahead an log in as user "Standard".
+After playing as user *basic* a while, go ahead and log in as user "Standard".
 Now you get the opportunity to set up a room, a certain show or whatever environment you plan.

 User *basic* has the password *basic*